Akil Baddoo Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in the league.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in the league.

-- The Rays' 3.79 team ERA ranks third across all MLB pitching staffs.
+- The Rays' 3.76 team ERA ranks second among all MLB pitching staffs.

-- Rays pitchers combine to allow 117 home runs (1.1 per game), the fifth-fewest in the league.
+- Rays pitchers combine to give up the fifth-fewest home runs in baseball (117 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.